 I’m a Type A creative with a Gemini star sign and a Ravenclaw personality.
 I work under stress or I don’t work at all, and the more I have going on in a day, the more productive I am.
-At the moment, I have two novels back from the editor in various stages of editing and three short stories due for submission by the end of May and that’s just the writing, not the marketing, freelance work, startup company or part time job.
+At the moment, I have two novels back from the editor in various stages of editing and three short stories due for submission and that’s just the writing, not the marketing, freelance work, startup company or part-time job.
 Really, I only work under pressure.

 But it also means I have to be incredibly organized.
 Every writer has their own style and approach to a story.
 Some research first – a topic I plan to broach next week – others outline and plan, and some dive right in with nothing more than a name and a vague idea for where their novel might end up.
 As you can probably guess, I’m not one of those people.

 My writing process is as close to a step-by-step as a writer will ever get.
 There is no DIY instruction for writing a story.
 Books don’t work that way, and if they did, they wouldn’t be as good.
 This isn’t Mad Libs, it’s creating worlds, building new life.
 Despite all evidence to the contrary (and if you look at my bizarre search history, there is much evidence to the contrary,) this is work.

 My writing process begins with what looks like doing absolutely nothing.
 For days, something weeks or even months, I’ll just think about the story, a kindling idea in the back of my head.
 I have series that I’m not ready to touch but have been nestled away for years, just waiting for the right opportunity.
 When I’m walking to work or at the gym, these stories will pop up and go on winding journeys, each one a possibility for plot, character development, obstacles and more.